 - NFL Leaders: View the current fantasy points leaders at all positions for your scoring system(s) for the season, on the road or home, for a specified period of time, and much more.
 You can sort, for example, the WRs by pass targets, the RBs by goal-line carries, or any other category, so this is very flexible.
 You can view all the leaders from last year now, and once the season starts, for the current season.

-- NFL Players: Search our player database and easily view stats such as pass targets, red zone activity, current news, community ratings for the season (in preseason) and for each week (during the season) and more.
+- NFL Players: Search our player database and easily view stats such as pass targets, red zone activity, current news, their player profile (very extensive) for 2014.

 - Points Allowed Tool: Use this to see the fantasy points each team has given up to each position (including IDPs), based on your scoring system(s) for the season, on the road or home, for a specified period of time, and more.
 You can view all the numbers from last year in the preseason, but this tool really isn’t utilized until the season starts, since it uses current numbers.
 For example, in Week Three, you’ll be able to see the teams ranked by points given up to QBs, RBs, etc. through two weeks of the season.